N-M-Luna/recipe-box/README.md

 - Make use of plural names of ingredients.
 - Make the grocery list display each ingredient only once.
 (Needs good unit conversions.)
 - Add recipe DAO methods to search by other fields.
+- Add admin routes.
+- Improve the userDAO.getMenu method.
+(Reduce the amount of calls to the server.)